EdwinVW/pitstop/README.md

 - Sending invoices to customers
 - Sending notifications to customers

->The primary goal of this sample is to demonstrate several Web-Scale Architecture concepts like: Microservices, CQRS, Event Sourcing, Domain Driven Design (DDD) and Eventual Consistency.
+>The primary goal of this sample is to demonstrate several Web-Scale Architecture concepts like: Microservices, CQRS, Event Sourcing, Domain Driven Design (DDD), Eventual Consistency and API Gateway.

 ### Context-map
 I've created a context-map that describes the bounded contexts (DDD) within the system and the relationships between them: